-TAG Oil is incorporated under the laws of British Columbia, Canada, and none of TAG Oil's directors are residents of the U.S. Consequently, it may be difficult for U.S. shareholders to effect service of process within the U.S. upon TAG Oil or upon its directors or officers, or to realize in the U.S. upon judgments of U.S. courts predicated upon civil liabilities under the Securities Exchange Act of 1934.
+TAG Oil is incorporated under the laws of British Columbia, Canada, and only one of TAG Oil's directors and officers is a resident of the U.S. Consequently, it may be difficult for U.S. shareholders to effect service of process within the U.S. upon TAG Oil or upon any of TAG Oil's non-U.S. resident officers or directors, or to realize in the U.S. upon judgments of U.S. courts predicated upon civil liabilities under the Securities Exchange Act of 1934.
 Furthermore, it may be difficult for shareholders to enforce judgments of the U.S. courts based on civil liability provisions of the U.S. federal securities laws in a foreign court against TAG Oil or any of TAG Oil's non-U.S. resident officers or directors.